developmentseed/titiler-observability/README.md

 # TiTiler OpenTelemetry Observability Stack

 A complete observability stack for TiTiler applications using OpenTelemetry, demonstrating distributed tracing, metrics collection, and structured logging with Grafana visualization.
+The goal is to demonstrate how OpenTelemetry can be used to provide correlated traces and logs and how those can be pulled into an observability platform like Grafana.

 ## Architecture